mussiscoding/tower-defense/planning_docs/known-bugs.md

 - Uses target position if available, otherwise uses arrow end position for splash center
 - Splash damage and visual effects work regardless of target status

+## Defender Over-Targeting Bug

+### Description

+Defenders sometimes fire extra arrows at enemies that are already predicted to die from arrows in flight.
+This creates inefficient targeting where defenders waste attacks on enemies that will already be killed.

+### Symptoms

+- Defenders fire third arrows at enemies that will die from two arrows
+- Single arrow kills work correctly (defender switches to new target)
+- Two arrow kills cause defender to fire unnecessary third arrow
+- Inefficient use of defender attacks
+- Wasted damage potential

+### Root Cause

+The defender targeting logic correctly predicts enemy death in single-arrow scenarios but fails to properly account for cumulative predicted damage in multi-arrow scenarios.
+The `findNearestEnemy` function should exclude enemies that are predicted to die, but there may be a timing or calculation issue specific to multi-arrow scenarios.

+### Technical Details

+- Single arrow kill: Enemy predicted to die → defender correctly switches to new target
+- Two arrow kill: Enemy predicted to die → defender incorrectly fires third arrow
+- `findNearestEnemy` logic appears correct for single-arrow scenarios
+- Issue may be related to predicted damage calculation timing or accuracy
+- Could be related to multiple defenders or arrow creation timing

+### Potential Solutions

+1. **Investigate predicted damage timing** - Ensure predicted damage is updated before targeting decisions
+2. **Debug multi-defender scenarios** - Check if issue occurs with single vs multiple defenders
+3. **Improve targeting logic** - Better handling of cumulative predicted damage
+4. **Add targeting validation** - Double-check that enemies predicted to die are excluded

+### Status

+- **Status**: Known issue, investigation needed
+- **Priority**: Medium
+- **Impact**: Game efficiency (wasted defender attacks)
+- **Workaround**: None currently implemented

 ## Multiple Arrows bug

 ### Description